nrakochy/personal_records_accessor/README.md

 ```

 ## Tests
-Using Rspec to TDD.
-Rspec spec/ should give you green all the way.
+Using Rspec to TDD. `Rspec spec/` or `rake` should give you green all the way.

 ## To-Do